 When you have alcohol use disorder (AUD), you might lose control over when and how much you drink, feel bad when you aren’t drinking, or keep using alcohol even when it starts to cause problems in your life.
 Though it may feel like you're completely losing control, there are treatments available that can help.

-But there’s no specific number of drinks per day that mean you have the condition.
+But there’s no specific number of drinks per day or week that mean you have the condition.
 The diagnosis depends on how alcohol affects your life.

 Screening Test for Alcohol Use Disorder

 - Had times when you drank more or for longer than you meant to?

 - Tried (or wanted to try) multiple times to cut back or stop drinking, but you couldn’t?

 - Spent a lot of time drinking or getting over the effects of alcohol?